Outback Combi Grill Charcoal and Gas BBQ

 Outback recommends only using briquettes on the charcoal side, so it’s not really a charcoal BBQ.
 I use the Weber Briquettes or Aussie Heat Beads which give a long cook time, which I normally combine with wood chips.
 Using briquettes makes the BBQ really easy to clean as the charcoal basket has holes in which mean you can brush the ash through onto the removable tray below and then easily empty.
 Again, there is a warming rack.

-Each side of the gas and charcoal grills has side shelves.
+Each side of the gas and charcoal grills have side shelves.
 These are good for food prep or for that all important beer (not that I condone drinking whilst manning a lit BBQ)!

 There is also a storage compartment underneath the charcoal grill which is useful for storing charcoal/briquettes and firelighters.